jcherwin/README-Generator/README.md

 ## Description

 The purpose of this program is to provide a simple way for anyone to produce a professional grade README file for their own projects.
-Just be answering a list of prompted questions, they can have a quick way of generating a README that will be of a repeatable level of quality.
+Just by answering a list of prompted questions, they can have a quick way of generating a README that will be of a repeatable level of quality.

 This program utilizes node.js as well as the npm packages 'fs' to write to the outputted README, and 'inquirer' to prompt questions to the user and pass the answers onto 'fs' to write out to the file.